Slav-King/Campgrounds/README.md

 npm install express request body-parser method-override passport connect-flash passport-local mongoose

 # Usage
-After installing npm packages, type node app.js in your system terminal to start the server at localhost:3000/
+After installing npm packages, type node app.js in the root directory of this file in your system terminal to start the server at localhost:3000/

 # Enjoy